recluzegeek/automatic-enigma/Web Development/js_array_callback_methods.md

   > It calls the function for each element of the array and returns the array of results.
   >> It is similar to `forEach` in a sense that it runs the callback on every element of the array and is different in sense that it generates a new array and stores the result of each iteration in the new array.
   >>> It is a way to map an array from one state to another.
-It doesn't mutates the original array.
+It doesn't mutates the original array rather transforms a data structure (array in this case) by applying a function to its elements.

   ```js
   // Double the values in the array